 It is often used in applications where the main IC such as CPU/MCU/SoC receives the MIPI output from the CMOS sensor.

-So far, in what markets is the MIPI interface used?
-To understand the MIPI interface
+So far, we have discussed what markets the MIPI interface is used in and how to understand the MIPI interface.

-It was just a quick overview of the physical/protocol layers required.
+That was a quick overview of the physical/protocol layers required.

-So what are the challenges when dealing with MIPI interfaces?
+So what are the challenges when working with MIPI interfaces?

-The main IC such as CPU does not support MIPI, so it cannot be connected to the CMOS sensor.
+・ The main IC such as the CPU does not support MIPI, so it cannot be connected to a CMOS sensor.

-・I want to convert the MIPI output from the CMOS sensor to a faster interface.
+- Want to convert MIPI output from a CMOS sensor to a faster interface

-・I want to divide/integrate MIPI signals from displays and COMS sensors according to the application.
+・I want to split/integrate MIPI signals from displays and CMOS sensors depending on the application.

 In any case, what they have in common is that they require interface conversion and require a Bridge IC.